nybrandnewschool/tk-multi-tickets/README.md

 [![stable](https://img.shields.io/badge/version-0.1.0-green.svg)](https://semver.org)</br>
 *Developed at [Brand New School](https://brandnewschool.com).*

 Tickets are a great way to track issues and development in your pipeline.
-However, for artists, creating tickets can be annoying and time consuming. tk-multi-tickets allows your artists to create tickets quickly, then lets them get back to work!
+However, for artists, creating tickets can be annoying and time consuming. tk-multi-tickets allows your artists to create tickets quickly in context, so they can focus on making art!

 <img src="https://github.com/nybrandnewschool/tk-multi-tickets/blob/master/images/tickets_submitter.png"/>